 the timespan.

-The ORBEPH_STOP keyword must appear after the last line of orbit state data and metadata.
+The ORB_STOP keyword must appear after the last line of orbit state data and metadata.
 Each of these keywords shall appear on a line by itself.

 All orbit state values in the OCM data shall be time-tagged by a relative time value measured with respect to the epoch time specified via the EPOCH_TZERO keyword.